cmhamel/automesh/book/getting_started.md

 ```

 A disadvantage of `.spn` is that it can become difficult to keep track of data
 slice-by-slice.
-Because it is not a compressed binary file, the `.spn` often has a
+Because it is not a compressed binary file, the `.spn` has a
-large file size.
+larger file size than the equivalent `.npy`.

 The `.npy` segmentation file format is an alternative to the `.spn`
 format.
 The `.npy` format can be advantageous because is can be generated easily
 from Python.
-The `.npy` approach can be useful because Python can be used to
+This approach can be useful because Python can be used to
 algorithmically create a segmentation and serialized the segmentation to a compressed
-binary file (in `.npy` format).
+binary file in `.npy` format.

-Here we illustrate creating the octahedron segmentation in Python:
+We illustrate creating the octahedron segmentation in Python:

 ```python
 <!-- cmdrun cat octahedron.py -->